The Hiouchi Trail

 Leaving the grove, the trail quickly enters a much more mundane riverside redwood forest, with small trees and a dense understory of huckleberry.
-The trail rises and falls as it makes its way along the low bluffs above the river, near the edge of the forest canopy.
+The trail rises and falls as it makes its way along a terrace above the river, near the edge of the forest canopy.
 The trail is somewhat rough and can be a little slow.
 To your left are some glimpses of Jed Smith's magnificent old-growth forest, but it's mostly hidden by the understory.
 Likewise, the river is mostly hidden by the woods, but there are a few good viewpoints.
 On the other side of the river, the gravel beaches adjacent to the campground are a popular spot for campers to hang out.
 A low hum of traffic noise emanates from Highway 199.

 At about 1.5 miles, the trail briefly turns away from the river and enters old growth forest.
 Soon after, a side trail leads to a small beach.
 The main trail then leaves the old growth and begins to climb.
 The hum of Highway 199 becomes more of a roar, since the trail is now above and alongside the highway.